-- we will use \$52.1 million to pay underwriting discounts and commissions; - we will use \$854.1 million to purchase issued and outstanding LLC Interests (and cancel the corresponding shares of common stock) from certain of the Bank Stockholders, at a purchase price per interest equal to the initial public offering price per share of Class A common stock, less the underwriting discounts and commissions payable thereon; and - we will cause TWM LLC to use \$5.6 million of cash on hand to pay a portion of estimated offering expenses.
+- we will use \$ million to pay underwriting discounts and commissions; - we will use \$ million to purchase issued and outstanding LLC Interests (and cancel the corresponding shares of Class D common stock) from certain of the Other LLC Owners, at a purchase price per interest equal to the initial public offering price per share of Class A common stock, less the underwriting discounts and commissions payable thereon; and - we will cause TWM LLC to use \$ of cash on hand to pay a portion of estimated offering expenses.
 We are deferring certain costs in our historical financial statements directly associated with this offering, including certain legal, accounting and other related expenses, which have been recorded in other assets on our unaudited pro forma consolidated statement of financial condition.
-The total amount of estimated offering expenses is \$12.1 million. - (8) Reflects the effects on additional paid-in capital relating to the following (in thousands):
+The total amount of estimated offering expenses is \$ million. - (9) Reflects the effects on additional paid-in capital relating to the following (in thousands):

-Gross proceeds from offering of Class A common stock \$ 906,250 Payment of underwriting discounts and commissions (52,109) Purchase of LLC Interests (and cancellation of shares of Class C common stock or Class D common stock, as the case may be) from certain of the Bank Stockholders (854,141) Payment of estimated offering costs other than underwriting discounts and commissions (5,643) Reclassification of costs incurred in this offering from other assets to additional paid-in capital (see note 7) (6,463) Difference between the deferred tax asset recognized and the Tax Receivable Agreement liability (see note 2) 39,949 Vesting of certain tranches of the Special Option Award (see note 9) 18,692 Portion allocated to non-controlling interest 693,117 \$ 739,652
+Gross proceeds from offering of Class A common stock \$ Payment of underwriting discounts and commissions Purchase of LLC Interests (and cancellation of shares of Class D common stock) from certain of the Other LLC Owners Reclassification of costs incurred in this offering from other assets to additional paid-in capital (see note 8) Difference between the deferred tax asset recognized and the Tax Receivable Agreement liability (see note 2) Vesting of certain tranches of the Special Option Award (see note 10) \$

-(9) This adjustment represents the compensation expense we expect to incur concurrently with the completion of this offering related to the Special Option Award, pursuant to which we granted 18,137,082 options under the Option Plan with tranches vesting between January 1, 2019 and January 1, 2022.
+(10) This adjustment represents the compensation expense we expect to incur concurrently with the completion of this offering related to the Special Option Award, pursuant to which we granted options under the Option Plan with tranches vesting between January 1, 2019 and January 1, 2022.
 See "Management's Discussion & Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Estimates - Stock-Based Compensation" for additional information.
 Some of the tranches have accelerated vesting in the event of an initial public offering, including this offering, or change of control of TWM LLC.
 The options are only exercisable in the event of an initial public offering, a change of control or a partial sale of TWM LLC, and will become exercisable in connection with this offering, subject to any applicable vesting periods.
 As discussed in the notes to the unaudited pro forma consolidated statement of operations, additional compensation expense for the Special Option Award will be recorded in periods following this offering in accordance with the vesting provisions of the applicable underlying awards.

-Tradeweb Markets LLC and Subsidiaries Unaudited Pro Forma Consolidated Statement of Operation for the Year Ended December 31, 2018
+Unaudited Pro Forma Consolidated Statement of Operation for the Year Ended December 31, 2018